Aretha Brown: Art and activism

 Brown's art is inspired by her home in Melbourne's Western Suburbs and her journey as a queer teenager.
-Her first painting "Time is our our Side, You Mob" 2018 (shown) was selected for the 2019 Top Arts exhibition at the NGV.
+Her first painting "Time is on our Side, You Mob" 2018 was selected for the 2019 Top Arts exhibition at the NGV.

 The exhibition showcases young artists’ exploration of contemporary issues.

+Brown's output in street art and murals extends to international representation of Australian Indigenous arts, including in the Australian Consulate in New York City and the Australian Embassy in Delhi.

-In 2014, Brown was selected to attend the 100th anniversary of the Gallipoli landings in Turkey, as the Australian State representative, acknowledging the Indigenous servicemen who fought during World War 1.
+In 2014, Brown was selected to attend the 100th anniversary of the Gallipoli landings in Turkey, as the Australian State representative, acknowledging the Indigenous servicemen who fought during World War I.

 In 2017, Brown addressed an estimated 50,000 protesters in Melbourne on Australia Day at an Invasion Day rally, calling for the date of the national holiday to be changed.
 She has spoken at the 2018 march and other NAIDOC events and marches since then.
 Brown also attended the National Youth Parliament in Canberra, where she was chosen by 60 of her peers as the first female Indigenous Youth Prime Minister of Australia.
 In this role, she met Prime Minister Malcolm Turnbull, Opposition leader Bill Shorten and the Governor General Sir Peter Cosgrove.
 Tim Watts, Brown's local MP, publicly congratulated Brown in the House of Representatives for her achievements.

 She has appeared on ABC Radio Melbourne, the national ABC News Breakfast program and on NITV talking about her achievements in Canberra.
 In 2017, Brown appeared in the ABC TV documentary Advice to My Twelve Year Old Self, about Australia's female leaders.